Lankyadventurer/Verdantia/gary.md

-Gary The Deserter was once aligned with the Dark Sun Cult, yet somehow resisted their forces enough to escape during the Crystal Crisis.
-He provided valuable information for a group of adventurers pursuing the cult near the harbor of Teravale, and has since appeared in the Common Grounds during the harvest to peddle his unconventional wares.
-If you see a skeleton with a Blue hat, it's probably Gary!
+Gary the Deserter, once aligned with the Dark Sun Cult, somehow resisted their forces and escaped during the Crystal Crisis.
+He provided valuable information for a group of adventurers pursuing the cult near the harbor of Teravale.

+He has since appeared in the Common Grounds during the harvest to peddle his unconventional wares.
+If you see a skeleton with a `blue hat`, it's probably Gary!